Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 This approach is rarely used inside real DAC chips, due to problems with the large resistor values needed as the number of bits increases, and the general difficulty in getting exact multiples.
 Instead, there are "ladder" schemes that use the same values over and over.
 The exact values don't matter as much as their relative matching, and this turns out to be much easier to integrate on a chip.
 A simple ladder version of the above would be:

-The five 20k resistors are all matched, and are exactly twice the value of the three 10k resistors.
 If you actually build this circuit or the prior one, note that they assume that all of the logic 1 driving voltages match (say, 5.00 volts), and that logic 0 is really 0 volts.
-That's not guaranteed for typical digital port outputs, but for the simple 4-bit systems shown here it is good enough.
-To scale this up to 8 bits or more would require logic buffers that insure matching.
+That's not guaranteed for older TTL-type digital port outputs, but for the simple 4-bit systems shown here it would be good enough.
+Modern CMOS outputs (such as those on the Arduino) are much better, such that they can easily drive 8-bit ladders.

 Since there are no resistors to match, this approach can be made very accurate for low distortion.
 Also, the analog output filter can be very simple yet achieve superb performance at reconstructing the signal, since it only needs to remove very high frequency output steps, far removed from the audio range.